getsentry/sentry-javascript/MIGRATION.md

 `@sentry/tracing` has been removed and will no longer be published.
 See [below](./MIGRATION.md/#3-removal-of-deprecated-apis) for more details.

-For Browser SDKs you can import `BrowserTracing` from the SDK directly:
+For Browser SDKs you can import `browserTracingIntegration` from the SDK directly:

 ```js
 // v7